 - 1. Identify possible jobs within the field of textiles and understand the available options that do and will exist. - 2.
 Interpret original ideas for repeat pattern design from a variety of inspirational sources. - 3.
-Produce colour forecasting reference materials and seasonal colour palettes. - 4.
+Produce colour forecasting reference materials and create colour stories. - 4.
 Use basic tools in Photoshop and equivalent technology. - 5.
-Develop a personal resource journal of visual inspirations, sketches, class exercises and pattern examples. - 6.
-Prepare concept boards that demonstrate the principles of design.
+Develop a personal resource journal of visual inspirations, sketches, class exercises and pattern examples.